lt-email-dev/lt-email-module-library/lt-cta.md

 ```

 ## Dark Mode CSS:
-The dark mode code for this module is already included in the starter template
+The dark mode CSS for this module is already included in the starter template
 ```
 /* Make Link Text Black */
   .container-cta a {